 The third section, which is for the most part choral, is entitled, "Jerusalem."
-It consists of the morning song with horn accompaniment; the March of the Pilgrims; the greeting of the Holy City; Rinaldo's resolves to explate his offense by valor; the hermit's call to battle and the reply, and the final chorus of victory.
+It consists of the morning song with horn accompaniment; the March of the Pilgrims; the greeting of the Holy City; Rinaldo's resolve to explate his offense by valor; the hermit's call to battle and the reply, and the final chorus of victory.

 The graceful, poetical cantatas of Gade are very popular in England and America.
 This, perhaps the finest of a charming half dozen, illustrates Gade's special gifts, symmetrical outlines, delicate coloring, and refined and cheerful sentiment.
+In the third part the morning song is most charming, and its music tells of the dawn of a new day, of a new era of light, wherein we feel the promise that all doubt, all weakness, is forever banished, and no shadow will darken the way to victory.